Golfers want courses open, say their game is ideal for social distancing

 “I just think it makes sense,’’ Gibbs said.
 “Obviously a lot of people agree with me.’’

 State parks remain open.
-Wolf has not only allowed fishing, but moved up opening day of trout season in the commonwealth to April 7, after originally moving it back to April 18.
+Wolf has not only allowed fishing, but moved up opening day of trout season in the state to April 7, after originally moving it back to April 18.

 People are of course free to venture outside to run, walk or cycle.
 Gibbs' argument is that golf is at least as viable, in a social distancing context, as other outdoor activities.